Policy, Planning, and Management

 Certificate of Graduate Study in Policy Analysis

-This certificate is a stand-alone credential, or the 12 credits may be transferred into the Master's in Policy, Planning, and Management degree program.
+This certificate is a stand-alone credential or the 12 credits may be transferred into the Master's in Policy, Planning, and Management degree program upon admission.
+Students generally take one course a semester.

-Select two additional courses (6 credits) from the following:
+Select three additional course (9 credits) from the following:

 - PPM 570 Argumentation and Advocacy